KaleyraVideo/VideoiOSSDK/README.md

 ## Latest version

-BandyerSDK 2.0.0-beta3 version is the latest version.
-We are planning to release the 2.0.0 stable version in few days.
-If you are looking for the stable version use the BandyerSDK 1.7.3 version.
+BandyerSDK 2.0.0 version is the latest stable version.

 ## Installation